Wear the Right Color of Foundation

 Don’t Forget Your Bridesmaids

 Communicate with them so that you know your make-up will all be uniform; you don’t want someone distracting from your big day with a bright red lip when everybody else is wearing soft makeup.
-Same thing happens with hairstyles, you can discuss with them which styles you like and which ones they will feel comfortable in.
+The same thing happens with hairstyles, you can discuss with them which styles you like and which ones they will feel comfortable in.

 Changing Skincare Regimen